dhaliaeid/Write-ups/TryHackME/Network Services2.md

 7. What option do we need to set to the wordlist's path?

   to install seclist with kali :

 ![image](https://github.com/user-attachments/assets/6782606c-653a-48ec-bd52-eaa93ce3287e)

 ![image](https://github.com/user-attachments/assets/34784548-c9ce-47f5-b0ca-1bded73a9a18)

-2. what is the other essential paramater we need to set?
+8. what is the other essential paramater we need to set?

 ![image](https://github.com/user-attachments/assets/7e70a7be-9406-4d06-97d3-05bafaa108a7)

-3.what username is returned?
+9.what username is returned?

 ![image](https://github.com/user-attachments/assets/b76645a5-80d2-4a6b-b154-8fb5649f271b)

 ## Exploiting SMTP

 In the Enumeration section, we obtained key information: a user account name, the SMTP server type, and the operating system.
 The only other open port is SSH, which we'll attempt to brute-force using Hydra to gain access.

 #### Using Hydra
 `Hydra`, is a tool for customizable, adaptive password attacks against services like SSH.
-Hydra primarily uses dictionary attacks, and wordlists can be found in `/usr/share/wordlists` including `rockyou.txt` Additional wordlists can be sourced from SecLists for broader use.
+Hydra primarily uses dictionary attacks, and wordlists can be found in `/usr/share/wordlists` including `rockyou.txt` Additional wordlists can be sourced from `SecLists` for broader use.

       hydra -t 16 -l USERNAME -P /usr/share/wordlists/rockyou.txt -vV MACHINE_IP ssh